Fight The IRS… And Win!

 If you are represented by a tax attorney, typically the Revenue Agent will give a draft of the Audit Report to the Attorney for comment.
 Negotiating with the examiner is the least expensive and quickest route to resolving the matter.
 This is the opportunity to straighten out factual issues.
 Unfortunately, the auditor’s job is to increase your taxes.
 Therefore the Revenue Agent has little discretion to decide more complex issues in your favor.

-Fighting Tax Matters in Court
+Fighting Tax Matters In Court

 You have 3 courts to fight the IRS.
-The Notice of Deficiency is your "ticket" to the US Tax Court.
+The Notice of Deficiency is your “ticket” to the US Tax Court.
 The Tax Court is the only court where you can fight your case without first paying the tax.
-The other choices are the US Court of Federal Claims and US District Court.
+The other choices are the US Court of Federal Claims and the U.S. District Court.
 Both of these courts require payment of the taxes, interest and penalties as well as filing a special Claim for Refund with the IRS.
 Your tax lawyer can explain the advantages of each court.